Skip to Main Content

 There is a lot of information in this section, but the part you need is next to the heading "Subject":

 Of the four subjects assigned to this book, "Women video gamers" is probably the closest to the topic of women and gaming.
-To view other items assigned the same subject, just click Women video gamers and a new set of search results will appear that are all assigned the same topic phrase.
+To view other items assigned to the same subject, just click Women video gamers and a new set of search results will appear that are all assigned the same topic phrase.

 Also look at the subjects assigned to the new results.
 You may find a related subject that fits even more closely with your topic.
 For instance, the book highlighted in the following image is described with the subject "Women video gamers", but also the subjects: